Child Support in Estonia: Rules for Determination and Enforcement

-The law firm Eesti Firma specializes in providing legal services related to child support in Estonia, including its enforcement, increase, and decrease.
-We offer comprehensive support in this area: from initial consultations and thorough documentation preparation to representing clients’ interests in court.
+The law firm Eesti Firma specializes in providing legal services on issues related to child support, including its enforcement and increasing or decreasing the payments.
+We offer you comprehensive support in this area: from initial consultations and meticulous documentation preparation to representing clients’ interests in court.

-Alimony is financial aid that one parent (usually the one not living with the child) pays to the other parent to meet the child’s material needs.
-These payments are intended to cover expenses for housing, food, clothing, medical care, education, and other needs necessary for the child’s care and development.
+Child support is the financial support that one parent (usually the one not living with the child) pays to the other parent or the child’s guardian to provide for the child’s material needs.
+These payments are intended to cover expenses for housing, food, clothing, medical care, education, and other necessities required for the child’s care and development.

 Why is child support necessary?